MySQL

 RDBMSs that support multiple triggers on a table generally provide the ability to define the order in which the triggers are executed.
 This way, you can control the flow in which the triggers are fired.

-You can easily delete a trigger in SQL with the DROP TRIGGER statement.
-Use it as follows:
+You can easily delete a trigger in SQL with the DROP TRIGGER statement below:

 Copy